Example Awareness Day news release promoting EITC

 EITC is complex.
 It varies by income, family size and your filing status.
 To be eligible, you must have earned income or certain disability income.
 This means you must have income from working for someone or working for yourself.

-Find out if you are eligible by visiting www.irs.gov/eitc.
+Find out if you are eligible by visiting IRS.gov/eitc.

 Make sure you get the right amount of credit due you.
-If you have someone prepare your return, bring the following to your preparer:
+If you have someone prepare your return, bring the following to make sure you get the right amount of credits or deductions you deserve:

 • A valid driver's license or other photo ID card

-• Social security cards, a social security number verification letter for all persons listed on the return
+• A valid Social Security card, or Social Security number verification letter, for all persons listed on the return

 • Birth dates for all persons listed on return